NetsphereArchitect/NetsphereArchitect/README.md

 - 🏳️‍🌈🏳️‍⚧️ Queer & Proud
 - 🌱 Compassionate for all beings
 - 🎶 Music lover
+- 🌌 The Netsphere is a fictional net from the manga Blame!
+It has nothing to do with any company or other real life/meatspace occurences.

 <!---
 NetsphereArchitect/NetsphereArchitect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.